-One of the long-term goals of the dealii-X project is to develop key components for diagnostic and training tools in the fields of personalized medicine.
-In order for such tools to be used by a large number of professionals, some intuitive yet complete interfaces should be created.
-Moreover, different levels of interaction should be envisioned: a biomedical engineer should be able to access the mechanical properties of the organs or tissues, while a surgeon could be interested in intuitive ways to drag an MRI scan into the system and have an interactive simulation without having to deal with the technical details of the simulation.
+The platform will provide key components for diagnostic and training tools in the fields of personalized medicine.
+Some use cases could be a biomedical engineer willing to access the mechanical properties of the organs or tissues or a surgeon interested in intuitive ways to drag an MRI scan and have an interactive simulation without having to deal with all the technical details that are normally needed.

 Those requirements naturally bring into play the programming approach that goes under the name of “Low-code/No-code”.